-Apart from the 3 stages already mentioned, there are another 3 technical factors that differentiate instant coffee from the standard roast and ground:
+Apart from the 3 stages mentioned, there are other 3 technical factors that differentiate instant coffee from the standard roast and ground:

-1. COLLOIDAL MATERIAL: Roast

-and ground coffee has a larger share of colloidal material/oils extracted during its preparation.
+1. COLLOIDAL MATERIAL: Roast and ground coffee has a larger share of colloidal material/oils extracted during its preparation.
 Instant coffee has less colloidal matter in the beverage.

-2. AROMA: The more aromas reincorporated, the greater the resemblance between instant and
+2. AROMA: The more aromas reincorporated, the greater the resemblance between instant and R&G coffees.
+Roasted coffee is